ArchiveTeam/grab-site/README.md

 directory from which you launched `grab-site`, referred to here as "DIR".
 (Use `ls -lrt` to find it.)

+You can pass multiple `URL` arguments to include them in the same crawl, whether they are on the same domain or different domains entirely.

 warcprox users: [warcprox](https://github.com/internetarchive/warcprox) breaks the dashboard's WebSocket; please make your browser skip the proxy for whichever host/IP you're using to reach the dashboard.